lorebianchi98/FG-OVD/NoctOWL/README.md

 This repository contains the code to train **NoctOWL** (***N****ot **o**nly **c**oarse-**t**ext **OWL***), an adaptation of the OWL detector specifically designed for **Fine-Grained Open-Vocabulary Detection (FG-OVD)**.
 NoctOWL is optimized to balance fine- and coarse-grained detection capabilities, improving recognition of subtle object attributes such as color, material, and pattern.

+A detailed paper on NoctOWL will be available soon.

 ## Installation

 To set up the environment, run: